pingcap/docs-tidb-operator/en/build-multi-aws-eks.md

         eksctl create cluster -f cluster_1.yaml
         ```

     After running the command above, wait until the EKS cluster is successfully created and the node group is created and added to the EKS cluster.
-This process might take 5~20 minutes.
+This process might take 5 to 20 minutes.
 For more cluster configuration, refer to [Using Config Files](https://eksctl.io/usage/creating-and-managing-clusters/#using-config-files).

 2. Follow the instructions in the previous step and create Cluster 2 and Cluster 3.